webprinc3ss/queuing-system-ui-redesign/README.md

 ## Limitations
 The deliverable must be in HTML, and can use Javacript, Bootstrap, jQuery, and CSS.
 No other libraries or frameworks can be used.

+## Recommendations

+## User Story

+## Credits/Software
+- Bootstrap 4.0
+- icons8.com - small blue "drag" and "new-moon" icons.
+If used professionally, one must pay for a license